What is Michael Singer?

 The 1971 turn

-Singer has described — in The Surrender Experiment and many interviews — a particular morning in 1971, while pursuing a doctorate in economics at the University of Florida, when he became aware of an internal voice running independently of his deliberate thought.
-The recognition that he was not the voice but the awareness witnessing it was followed by a period of radical solitude in a Florida forest, the founding of the Temple of the Universe in 1975, and a multi-decade experiment in deliberately not opposing what life presented.
+Singer describes, in The Surrender Experiment and many interviews, a particular morning in 1971.
+He was pursuing a doctorate in economics at the University of Florida when he became aware of an internal voice running independently of his deliberate thought.
+The recognition that he was not the voice but the awareness witnessing it was followed by a period of radical solitude in a Florida forest.
+He founded the Temple of the Universe in 1975 and began a multi-decade experiment in not opposing what life presented.

 The surrender experiment

-Singer's commitment, as he describes it, was simply to say yes to whatever life next presented — including a tax software project that he had no obvious training to execute and that became Medical Manager, a billion-dollar company by the time it sold in 2002.
-The autobiography is unusual for being completely candid about the mechanics: he wasn't predicting the outcomes, wasn't visualising the results.
-He was systematically stopping the felt contraction by which he would normally have refused.
-The results, on his account, were what surrender looks like over forty years.
+Singer's commitment, as he describes it, was simply to say yes to whatever life next presented.
+This included a tax software project he had no obvious training for, which became Medical Manager, a company worth a billion dollars when it sold in 2002.
+The autobiography is candid about the mechanics: he wasn't predicting outcomes or visualising results.
+He was systematically releasing the felt contraction by which he would normally have refused.
+On his account, forty years of surrender produced the results the book describes.

 In the index

-The index contains substantial Sounds True material with Singer — Doing the Real Work to Free Yourself, Living from a Place of Surrender, Insights at the Edge, the conversation with Tony Robbins, his Untethered Soul podcast episodes.
-The Insights at the Edge interview with Tami Simon is the cleanest long-form introduction in the index; the Tony Robbins conversation is a useful pairing because of how the two approaches (surrender, deliberate strategy) move past each other and toward each other across the conversation.
+The index contains substantial Sounds True material with Singer: Doing the Real Work to Free Yourself, Living from a Place of Surrender, Insights at the Edge, and his Untethered Soul podcast episodes.
+The Insights at the Edge interview with Tami Simon is the clearest long-form introduction in the index.
+The Tony Robbins conversation is a useful pairing because the two approaches, surrender versus deliberate strategy, move past and toward each other across the conversation.

 — end of entry —